voytas75/KrakenExchangeAPI-PowerShell/CONTRIBUTING.md

 ## Coding Guidelines

-We follow the PSR-12 coding standard.
+We follow the PowerShell coding standard.
 Please ensure that your code adheres to this standard before submitting a pull request.
 Additionally, we expect all new code to be well-tested using Pester.

 ## Issue Reporting